GuideGetting Started

 • PostgreSQL backend instead of SQLite, for multi-user / team setups

-• Multiplayer mode with worktree-level RBAC and per-user permissions
+• Multiplayer mode with branch-level RBAC and per-user permissions

 • Unix-user impersonation so each Agor user’s sessions run as their own OS identity